4.4.3 Monopole Harmonics#

 Connection to Berry Phase#

 The monopole structure of angular momentum has a direct physical manifestation through Berry phase (§4.2).
-For a spin-1/2 particle in a slowly rotating magnetic field \(\boldsymbol{B}(t)\), as \(\boldsymbol{B}\) traces a closed loop on the unit sphere in parameter space, the spin acquires a geometric phase \(\gamma = -\frac{1}{2}\Omega\) where \(\Omega\) is the solid angle subtended.
-The Berry curvature is:
+For a spin-1/2 particle in a slowly rotating magnetic field \(\boldsymbol{B}(t)\), as \(\boldsymbol{B}\) traces a closed loop on the unit sphere in parameter space, the spin acquires a geometric phase \(\Phi_{\mathrm{Berry}} = -\frac{1}{2}\Omega\) where \(\Omega\) is the solid angle subtended.
+The corresponding Berry curvature is the radial monopole field

 Spin = Monopole in Parameter Space

-The Berry curvature of a spin-\(s\) system is the field of a monopole of charge \(s\) at the origin of parameter space.
-This is not an analogy \textemdash it is the same mathematical structure.
+The Berry curvature of a spin-\(s\) system is the field of a monopole at the origin of parameter space — of strength \(-s\) for the aligned eigenstate (§4.2.1 finds strength \(-1/2\) for spin-1/2; the sign depends on which eigenstate is transported, the magnitude does not).
+This is not an analogy — it is the same mathematical structure.

 This closes the circle: spin-1/2 emerges from monopole topology (§4.4.2), and the Berry phase of spin-1/2 is itself a monopole field (§4.2.1).